-Let’s say your product costs £50 to make and sells for £150.
-You spend £100 on AdWords ads and sell six units, giving you total sales of £600.
+Let’s say your product costs £50 to make and you sell it for £150.
+You spend £100 on AdWords ads and sell six units, giving you total sales of £900.
 You can now calculate your basic ROI by subtracting costs from your sales, then dividing by your costs.

 In this case that gives you £900-(£300-£100)/(£300-£100) = ROI of 25%